herrera-ignacio/algorithms/sorting/README.md

 A related algorithm, __Radix Sort__, can be used to extend the range of Counting Sort.
 If there are `n` integers to sort, each integer has `d` _digits_, and each digit can take on up to `k` _possible values_, then Radix Sort can sort the numbers in __Theta(d(n+k))__.
 When `d` is a constant, and `k` is O(n), radix sort runs in linear time.

 A third algorithm, __Bucket Sort__, requires knowledge of the probabilistic distribution of numbers in the input array.
 It can sort `n` real numbers uniformly distributed in the half-open interval [0, 1) in average-case (n) time.

+## In-Place sorting

+A sorting algorithm sorts __in-place__ if only a constant number of elements of the input array are ever stored outside the array.